jorgesmrr/movies-search/README.md

 # movies-search

-A React app to search and discover movies.
-This is a work in progress.
+> A React app to search and discover movies.

 ## See it working